netcrop/lwrap/README.md

   alpha is the latest developing branch.
   beta is the latest testing release tag.
-  v1.0 is the upcomming stable release tag.
+  v[major/new features].[minor/bugfix/security hole] is the upcomming stable release tag.

 ## Reporting a bug and security issues